 The worship of Doris Day is not surprising, she was one of the top box office draws of the 1950s.
 Day performs a cross-dressing role in the biopic of a legendary lesbian.
 Indeed, Day and Calamity Jane in particular in which the star sings both “Secret Love” and a duet with another, feminine character called “ a woman’s touch” are regularly cited by lesbians as crucial cinematic texts.
 (Jackie Stacey’s Star Gazing)

-There was a period when Peter Lorre, George Sanders (and his equally effete brother Tom Conway), Anne Revere, Judith Anderson, and Agnes Moorehead played movie villains, fanatics or oddballs.
+There was a period when Peter Lorre, George Sanders (and his equally effete brother Tom Conway), Anne Revere, Judith Anderson, and Agnes Moorehead played movie villains, fanatics, or oddballs.
 Each of these actors suggested queerness in their androgynous personas.
-Each became iconic character actors of classic cinema.
+Each became an iconic character actor of classic cinema.

 The films I have uncovered throughout my endeavor to write this immense blog post, either commonly fall within the queer canon or can be liberally dissected and/or challenged.
 We can read into any film if we so choose.
 I am merely putting it out to you that these films do seem to meet the criteria for coded queer paradigms.
 I also began this piece thinking that in order to understand the evolution of coded characters, you first have to look at the origin of the queer presence in silent and Pre-Code films, and how the Code influenced and constructed the way being queer had to be hidden in plain sight.